jgat/marking-assistant/README.md

 ## Future work

-* Enhance the `mark` command so it also takes and saves comments.
 * Add the following commands:
   * `interview`, to make meeting comments and assign a final mark.
   * `export`, to insert the comments and grades into the students' files.